DominicMarkNg/dominicng.github.io/docs/Probability/Discrete Random Variables.md

 ### Example: Coin Flipping

-Suppose we flip a fair coin $ n = 5 $ times.
-Each flip is a Bernoulli trial with $ p = 0.5 $.
+Suppose we flip a fair coin $n = 5$ times.
+Each flip is a Bernoulli trial with $p = 0.5$.

-The PMF of the Binomial distribution $ X $ for this case is:
+The PMF of the Binomial distribution $X$ for this case is:

 $$
 p_X(k) = \binom{5}{k} \left( \frac{1}{2} \right)^k \left( \frac{1}{2} \right)^{(5-k)}, \quad k \in \{0,1,2,3,4,5\}